gosquared/gosquared-ios/README.md

 Make sure you're using the `GoSquared/Autoload` subspec in your Podfile.
 Configure your Project Token and API Key as described above, and you're good to go!

-If needed, you can disable tracking on indiviual ViewControllers, or set a custom title:
+If needed, you can disable tracking on individual ViewControllers, or set a custom title:

 **Objective-C:**